 Status: in progress

 Although Canada captures very good information about medical diagnoses in administrative health records, there is no way to determine where these patients worked or whether their health condition might be related to a workplace exposure.
-ODSS aims to overcome this challenge, which has limited our ability to identify and monitor work-related health risks, by using data linkage methods to identify jobs and work-related factors that can pose health risks to Ontario workers.
+The ODSS aims to overcome this challenge by using data linkage methods to identify jobs and work-related factors that can pose health risks to Ontario workers.

 Expanding on a 2014 pilot project linking Workplace Safety and Insurance Board (WSIB) claims to Ontario Cancer Registry records, this project includes additional follow-up and additionally links to hospital, ambulatory care and medical billing records to identify work-related risks for health outcomes in addition to cancer.

-When workers make claims to the WSIB for time lost due to injury or disease, their claims contain information about their occupations and industries.
-These claims can be linked to health records to compare risks across different occupations and industries.
+When workers make claims to the WSIB for lost time due to injury or disease, their claims contain information about their occupation and industry of employment.
+These claims are linked to health records to compare risks across different occupations and industries.
 This approach can be useful for identifying high-risk jobs or workplace hazards that can be targeted with risk reduction efforts.

 In addition to establishing a novel approach for occupational disease research, this project aims to translate ODSS-generated information into evidence-based prevention strategies to reduce workplace hazards through project engagement with occupational health and safety partners.

-ODSS will be used to identify existing and emerging occupational risks for disease.
-This system could allow researchers to identify previously unknown work-related risks including previously unknown industrial chemicals.
-ODSS will enable rapid assessment of existing and emerging risks associated with various jobs in Ontario, and will highlight at-risk groups that should be targeted with risk-reduction strategies.
+The ODSS identifies existing and emerging occupational risks for disease.
+This system allows researchers to detect and monitor trends in disease outcomes among different worker groups, and can be used to identify previously unknown work-related risks.
+The ODSS supports rapid assessment of risks associated with various jobs in Ontario, and generates evidence to identify at-risk groups that should be targeted with risk-reduction strategies.

-Created in 2017, the ODSS captures information for more than 2 million Ontario workers.
-The system is being used to examine associations between occupation and industry and 28 cancer sites and 9 non-malignant health outcomes, including asthma, chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, asbestosis, silicosis, acute myocardial infarction, dermatitis, Raynaud’s syndrome, and carpal tunnel syndrome.
-Research manuscripts assessing the link between workplace and lung cancer, breast cancer and asthma have been published.
-A number of other papers focusing on additional health outcomes are currently under review.
+Launched in 2016, the ODSS captures information for more than 2.4 million Ontario workers.
+The system is being used to examine associations between occupation and industry and risk of cancer and other health outcomes, including asthma, chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, asbestosis, silicosis, acute myocardial infarction, dermatitis, Raynaud’s syndrome, and carpal tunnel syndrome.
+In partnership with the Institute for Work & Health (IWH), the ODSS is being expanded to capture opioid-related outcomes.
+Use of the ODSS to detect COVID-19 risks is being explored.

-A website dedicated to OCRC’s Occupational Disease Surveillance Program, which includes the ODSS, launched in 2019.
+- A website dedicated to OCRC’s Occupational Disease Surveillance Program, which includes the ODSS, launched in 2019.
 To learn more, visit www.odsp-ocrc.ca.
+This website presents ODSS-generated results by health outcome as well as information about workplace risk factors.

 - Examining lung cancer risks across different industries and occupations in Ontario, Canada: the establishment of the Occupational Disease Surveillance System